Privacy Policy

 How we use and disclose your personal information also depends on your relationship with us and the nature of any support services that we are providing to you.

-We use your personal information to provide you with our services as a person affected by cancer and ensure the consistent provision of support services.
-We do not disclose your personal information to any third parties.
-Patient information is never distributed.
-Please be aware when using the forum that the user name and profile picture and any posts you make will be visible to the general public (with replies etc. only possible for registered users).
-Should you wish to protect your identity please choose a username and profile picture which does not reveal your identity and be aware when posting that your posts will be viewable to the public.
+Users of Ovarian Cancer Australia’s Facebook Groups – you should be aware that, when using OCA’s Private Facebook Groups, your username and profile picture and any posts you make will be visible to the general public.
+Should you wish to protect your identity you should choose a username and profile picture that does not reveal your identity and should also keep in mind when posting that your posts will be viewable to the public.

-Depending on the nature of your relationship with us, we may use your personal information to respond to your enquiry or complaint, provide you with our publications, send you surveys or contact you with information regarding our activities and events or services.
-We may also disclose your personal information where required or authorised by or under an Australian law, or court or tribunal order, or where otherwise legally permitted.
+Others – depending on the nature of your relationship with us, we may use your personal information to respond to your enquiry or complaint, provide you with our publications, send you surveys, or contact you with information regarding our activities, events or services.

 Direct marketing